-The senior registered nurse at Papamoa Beach Village was the infection control nurse.
-The experienced and qualified infection control nurse ensured the safety of residents, visitors, and staff by leading a planned infection prevention (IP) and antimicrobial stewardship (AMS) programme.
-The programme was appropriate to the size and complexity of the service, and the infection control nurse was engaged in procurement processes.
+The governing body, national infection control lead, and the infection control nurse at Metlifecare Palmerston North ensured the safety of residents and staff through a planned infection prevention and antimicrobial stewardship programme that was appropriate to the size and complexity of the service.
+It was adequately resourced.
+The experienced and trained infection control nurse led the programme and was engaged in procurement processes.